KasIR69/ITcollege/README.md

 - A method was added to count the number of characters in the name.
 - The total number of names in the list was compared with the number of objects created, explaining the effect of `None`.

+### 11. Числові методи в Python

+In this task, the following objectives were successfully completed:

+- Explored the NumPy library for creating and manipulating arrays, including multidimensional structures.
+- Practiced generating arrays using methods like `arange` and `linspace`, identifying the underlying formulas.
+- Performed various operations on vectors and matrices, including slicing, indexing, and arithmetic manipulations.
+- Analyzed the dimensionality of arrays and explained the output of specific operations.
+- Addressed tasks involving practical application of NumPy methods and concepts, enhancing understanding of array structures.
+- Documented all results and explanations clearly in a Jupyter Notebook.